Database Configuration on Linux

 Requirements

-Choosing to use MySQL / MariaDB, PostgreSQL, or Oracle as your database requires, that you install and set up the server software first.
+Choosing to use MySQL / MariaDB or PostgreSQL as your database requires, that you install and set up the server software first.

 The steps for configuring a third party database are beyond the scope of this document.
 Please refer to the documentation below, for your database vendor.